 15200 Annapolis Rd, Bowie, MD

-With Mary’s retirement as conductor (she still rings with the group), ringer Nena Manzo took the conductor’s baton in 2007.
-Elie Cossa and David Emanuel handle scheduling, planning and public relations.
+The Colonial Handbell Ringers was directed by Mary A. Parker until her retirement from conducting in 2007.
+Mary wrote and/or arranged many of the pieces the group performs today.
+The group is now co-directed by Nena Manzo, who took the conductor’s baton in 2007, and by Elie Cossa and David Emanuel who handle scheduling, planning and public relations.
 Many of the original ringers have remained in the group off and on through the years, with one family providing ringers from three generations.
 The group is volunteer, independent and not for profit.

 Our small ensemble, “Touch of Clash” also plays for public and private functions.
 This 4-6 person group plays a variety of musical styles and is great for comic relief (and of course offers more serious performances).
 The 4 of us had so much fun we started adding performances and usually do a small show as an intermission for the large group during our standard programs.
 “A Touch of Clash” comes in handy for smaller venues.
 The large group requires more space both for the equipment and the people.
 Planning a wedding?
 Want light background music for a function?
 We are the easier logistics choice.

 - by Thomas Warren | WTOP – 2012

 - by Hillary Esquina | TBD – 2010 (video)

 Email us at Colonialringers@aol.com or check us out on Facebook.